NuDAQ/Hi-Lo-Gated-CNN-Trigger/README.md

 **What the test verifies**

+Simulation for real signal will not be conducted here.
+This is solely for demonstrating and verifying the position of the triggered event within the chunk, thereby ensuring it is fed into the CNN core.
+Signal simulation should be performed in the repositories related to the [CNN core generator](https://github.com/NuDAQ/CNN-Core-Generator) and [CNN core wrapper](https://github.com/NuDAQ/CNN-Core-Wrapper).

-All captured chunks are thermal noise — CNN probability (sigmoid of output score) should be well below 0.5 for every chunk.
+All captured chunks are thermal noise at the moment.
+CNN probability (sigmoid of output score) should be well below 0.5 for every chunk.
 Per-chunk results are written to `hw/sim/thermal_data/cnn_results.txt`; waveform plots to `hw/sim/thermal_data/plots/`.